-- To Study the Concepts of Artificial Intelligence. - To learn the methods of solving problems using Artificial Intelligence. - To introduce the concepts of Expert Systems and machine Learning. - To identify problems that is amenable to solve by AI methods. - To identify appropriate AI methods to solve a given problem.
+- To Study the Concepts of Artificial Intelligence. - To learn the methods of solving problems using Artificial Intelligence. - To introduce the concepts of Expert Systems and machine Learning. - To identify problems that is amenable to solve by Al methods. - To identify appropriate AI methods to solve a given problem.

-- CO1 Recognize appropriate search algorithms for any Al problem (K2) - CO2 Describe a problem propositional and predicate logic (K2) - CO3 Apply the APT agent strategy to solve a given problem (K3) - CO4 Use various Planning and Learning strategies to solve a problem (K3) - CO5 Construct applications for NLP that uses Artificial Intelligence (K3)
+- CO1 Use appropriate search algorithms for any Al problem (K2) - CO2 Represent a problem using first order and predicate logic (K3) - CO3 Provide the apt agent strategy to solve a given problem (K2) - CO4 Design software agents to solve a problem (K2) - CO5 Design applications for NLP that use Artificial Intelligence (K3)